 In this article, we cover all the things you need to know about gourmet tea.
-From the different types to grades and production locations, you can expect to learn the full 101s and more from this compressive guide.
+From the different types to grades and production locations, you can expect to learn the full 101s and more from this comprehensive guide.

 What is Gourmet Tea?